 Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization ("Adjusted EBITDA").
 Spinco's management uses the non-GAAP measure Adjusted EBITDA because it provides useful information to investors as an indicator of performance of Spinco's ongoing business operations.
-Spinco determines Adjusted EBITDA based on GAAP net income (loss) attributable to Spinco plus interest and other income (expense), net; income tax expense; depreciation and amortization; stock-based compensation expense; employee termination, asset impairment and other; expenses related to strategic review; business separation costs; and other special items, including charges or credits that Spinco believes are not a part of the ongoing operation of its business.
+Spinco determines Adjusted EBITDA based on GAAP net income (loss) attributable to Spinco plus interest and other expense, net; plus income tax expense; plus depreciation and amortization; plus stock-based compensation expense; plus contamination related charges; plus employee termination, asset impairment and other charges; plus goodwill impairment; plus expenses related to strategic review; plus recoveries from a power outage incident; and plus other special items, including charges or gains that Spinco believes are not a part of the ongoing operation of its business.
 This format is useful to investors because it allows analysis and comparability of operating trends.
 It also includes the same information that is used by Spinco management to make decisions and to assess our financial performance.
 Refer to the table below for the reconciliations of net income (loss) attributable to Spinco (GAAP) to Adjusted EBITDA (non-GAAP).